 Across from Lenval Hospital, this beach attracts a primarily local crowd.
 More.

-Fabron beach contains two beach restaurants: Bambou on the eastern end and Miami to the west.
+Fabron beach contains two beach restaurants: Cocoon on the eastern end and Les Canailles to the west.
 They are smaller and less elaborate than the beach restaurants closer to town.
 Also at Bambou Beach are public toilets, indoor showers and left-luggage facilities (entrance on the Promenade).
 More.

 There's no beach restaurant here but you can go one street in and on ave de la Californie there are a number of good sandwich places.
 More.